fullstack-development/blockchain-wiki-en/concepts/bridges/README.md

 }
 ```

 Next, we create a wrapper, or synthetic token, for our source token, which we will deploy on Polygon Amoy.
-The full code is [here] (./contracts/contracts/DestinationToken.sol).
+The full code is [here](./contracts/contracts/DestinationToken.sol).

 ```solidity
 contract DestinationToken is ERC20, ERC20Burnable {